uetke/UUTrack/README.md

 A smarter way to install the code is to fork it to your own user and the run the previous command from there.
 This allows you to easily update and track changes without sending pull requests, etc.

 ## Running the program ##
-Once you have installed the package, you can run the following commands to bring up the GUI:
+Once you have installed the package and created a config file, you can run the following commands to bring up the GUI:

 ```python
    from UUTrack import startCamera